gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Not *now*."

 As the villagers approached,
-Scholar-Candidate Yangyal puffed out his chest.
+Scholar-Candidate Yangyal puffed out his chest like one of his pet birds.
 "Literally Indigestible,
 by election from its inhabitants made reeve of the village of Stale Leftovers, come forward!"